jamestalton/typescript-service/README.md

 npm ci
 ```

-### Start the Service
+## Start the server

-The server is written in Typescript, but using [ts-node](https://github.com/TypeStrong/ts-node) we can run the code with real-time transpilation and not need a pre-compilation step.
+The server is written in Typescript, but using [ts-node](https://github.com/TypeStrong/ts-node) the server can be run with realtime transpilation and not need a pre-compilation step.

 For development, the server is started with [npm start](https://docs.npmjs.com/cli/start.html) which runs the "_start_" script from the package.json.